hy172574895/EasyCompleteYou/ReadMe.md

 ### Q: Why there are no Auto-format?
 A: It will be nice to use other mature plugins for auto-format such as [vim-autoformat](https://github.com/Chiel92/vim-autoformat) or [neoformat](https://github.com/sbdchd/neoformat).

+### Q: Why there are no capability for highlight in LSP?
+A: There are few of Server supports that feature.
+I think it can be replaced by other vim's plugins such as [vim-css-color](https://github.com/ap/vim-css-color)

 # Debug & Contribution
 ## How to debug?
 Put `let g:ECY_debug = v:true` into your vimrc and restart Vim.